 IMPROVING HEALTH OUTCOMES IN KENYA

-CBCC uses a range of communication for development (C4D) tools and strategies, including print, radio, and TV.
-They say Talking Books — called “DigiSomo” in Swahili — bridges the knowledge gap in rural communities.
-The device speaks to people in their local language and does not require grid electricity.
-It uses the same batteries that people use for their torches and radios.
+CBCC specializes in social and behaviour change (SBC) programming across all sectors, and uses a range of communication for development tools and strategies, including print, radio, and TV.
+They say the Talking Book — called “Digisomo” in Swahili — bridges the knowledge gap in rural communities, because it speaks to people in their local language and does not require grid electricity.

 USAID and Centre for Behavior Change and Communication (CBCC)

 POSTCARD FROM THE FIELD

 A CHV (in back row) said he was responsible for six pregnant women, but gained four more from outside of his designated area because of the Talking Book.
 Referrals are easier, because his clients communicate with him now and tell him when they go to hospital.

 Joel Olewe, CBCC’s monitoring and evaluations officer, was keen to document the stories.

 ICT specialist Teobald Mukunid collects the usage logs from the Talking Books and loads a new deployment of content.